-EastWest Hollywood Choirs – Divine Ensemble
+EastWest Hollywood Choirs – A Divine Ensemble

-We have had a number of orchestral library with fairly rudimentary choir patches come through the studio for review, but this is the first full-blown vocal ensemble with a dedicated word creator.
+We have had a number of orchestral libraries with fairly rudimentary choir patches come through the studio for review, but this is the first full-blown vocal ensemble with a dedicated word creator.
 I expect that this will be a steep learning curve, but I’m looking forward to putting Hollywood Choirs through its paces.

 EastWest Hollywood Choirs Diamond edition is a huge 60gig vocal ensemble sample library based on the company’s award-winning Play Engine and part of the ‘Hollywood’ composer series.

 - Diamond; with the full complement of 24-bit microphone recordings,